Understanding Your CARE Tool Assessment

 how much it meets your needs with any of the tasks

-You must tell DSHS as soon you can if there is incorrect info in the documents they sent you or if important info is missing.
-Do this in writing so there is a record of your complete info.
+You must tell DSHS as soon you can if some of the information in the documents they sent you is wrong or missing.
+Do this in writing.
+Then there will be a record of your complete information.
 Keep a dated copy for your own records.

 DSHS may change the assessment based on what you tell them.
-Or, a case manager may want to do a “reassessment.”
-Changing the info may or may not change your personal care hours.
+Or, a case manager may want to do a "reassessment."
+Changing the information might change your personal care hours.

-If DSHS refuses to add or change info or reassess you after a big change in the help you need, you can request a hearing.
-At the hearing, explain to the administrative law judge why you think the DSHS info is incomplete or incorrect.
+If DSHS refuses to add or change information or reassess you after a big change in the help you need, you can ask for a hearing.
+At the hearing, explain to the administrative law judge why you think the DSHS information is missing something or wrong.
 Read sections 13 and 15 here: Disagreement with Your Assessment and Where to Get Help.

-DSHS uses a formula to convert the assessment info into personal care hours.
-Sometimes the formula does not work, even when DSHS has all the right info.
+DSHS uses a formula to change the assessment information into personal care hours.
+Sometimes the formula does not work.
+This can happen even when DSHS has all the right information.